Build with Naz : Ubuntu 24.04 setup and config for dev productivity

 Tilix and quake mode #

 tilix and its quake mode is disabled in Wayland.
-So I installed guake.
-You can use tmux to manage the panes in this guake terminal with ease.
+I recommend the following

 Remap Super+Q #